-Every year, the Indiana Resource Center for Autism releases an article documenting the increasing prevalence of autism spectrum disorders in Indiana schools.
-Since no database currently exists in Indiana with the actual number of people on the autism spectrum, either statewide or by county, the only real figures come from the December 1 child count data collected by the Indiana Department of Education, Department of Special Education.
-These data are collected from all public school districts across Indiana.
-These data are compared against data from the Centers for Disease Control which shows that nationally the prevalence has gone from 1 in 150 to 1 in 54 in a matter of 16 years (Data & Statistics on Autism Spectrum Disorder | CDC).
+IRCA staff are often asked about the prevalence of autism spectrum disorders in Indiana.
+No database currently exists in Indiana with the actual number of people on the autism spectrum, either statewide or by county.
+The only real figures come from the December 1 child count data collected by the Indiana Department of Education, Department of Special Education.
+These data are collected from all public-school districts across Indiana.
+These data are compared against data from the Centers for Disease Control which shows that nationally the prevalence has gone from 1 in 150 to 1 in 44 in a matter of 17 years (Data & Statistics on Autism Spectrum Disorder | CDC).

-Last year’s (December 2019) child count data showed that 17,048 were served under the eligibility category of Autism Spectrum Disorders for an increase of 333.
-This year, that number decreased by 164 to now include 16,884 students.
-The number of students enrolled in Indiana’s public and non-public schools during the 2020-2021 school year decreased to 1,112,670.
-Last year’s identification rate was 1 in 62.
-Using this year’s school enrollment data and the child count data from December 2020, this year’s identification rate is 1 in 66.
+Last year, for the first time, there was a decrease in the number of students served under the diagnostic category of autism spectrum disorder.
+As students return to school from COVID, this number continues to shift.
+The number of students enrolled in Indiana’s public and non-public schools during the 2021-2022 school year increased to 1,136,597.
+The number of students served under the ASD diagnosis, increased by 583 and now equals 17,467.
+Last year’s identification rate was 1 in 66.
+Using this year’s school enrollment data and the child count data from December 2021, this year’s identification rate is 1 in 65.
 The child count data does not include children who are not on special education service plans, are home schooled or are in non-public schools.
 All who have either an IEP or special education service plan are counted.

-Pratt, C. (2021).
-Prevalence of autism spectrum disorders in indiana.https://www.iidc.indiana.edu/irca/articles/prevalence-of-autism-spectrum-disorders-in-indiana.html.
+Pratt, C. (2022).
+Prevalence of autism spectrum disorders in Indiana.https://www.iidc.indiana.edu/irca/articles/prevalence-of-autism-spectrum-disorders-in-indiana.html.